Sown

 The sower parable is interesting in that it represents God (to some degree).
 The sower isn’t sticking to a row of surety, but casting seed all over the place!
 What a mess!
 What a waste!
 What abandon!
 God already knows that much of the seed will not “bear fruit.”
 God does it anyways.

 We, however, often sow in scarcity or in nice, neat, controlled, little rows, stingily putting down seed, calculating the best yield for our efforts.
-The issue isn’t the yield, but the heart that sowed.
+The issue isn’t the yield, but the that sowed.
 We think we are being wise in our resources, however, one of the greatest risks is that our stinginess reflects our view of God.

 2) How do you see a scarcity or generosity mindset in ?